canonical/charmed-5g/docs/reference/why_juju.md

 ### Day 1 operations

 - **Deploying**: SD-Core can be deployed on any cloud or on your laptop, all you need is a Kubernetes.
 - **Integrating**: Integrations between the 5G network functions, MongoDB, Observability, TLS certificates providers are all modeled using Juju integrations.
-Users don't need to care about passing around TLS certificates, database passwords, URL's and such integration information.
+Users don't need to care about passing around TLS certificates, database passwords, URL's and such integration information, those are all handled securely by Juju.

 ### Day 2 operations